windsor-ai/pywindsorai/README.md

 `pywindsorai` is a python package makes it easier to interact with windsor.ai's API via Python.

+[Windsor.ai](https://www.windsor.ai/) allows to get marketing data from any platform.
+It beautifully simplifies the complexity of dealing with multiple platforms, unlocking unified, valuable information in a format that matters to you.
+For more details checkout [onboard.windsor.ai](https://onboard.windsor.ai/).

 ## Features

 ✅ Easy access to windsor.ai APIs